Last Updated on

 This toilet is actually smaller in size than the standard that you’ll find but that’s great when you have a small bathroom.
 If you’re looking to add in a bathroom in a space where there wasn’t one before this is a great way to go.
 It’s all one piece, to make it easier to clean and install, and it’s a dual flush option as well.
 You’re going to have the ability to choose just how much water and pressure you need when flushing.
 Siphon flushing even ensures that even with lower levels of water it clears out quickly and easily.

 The self-cleaning surface of this toilet is great for any space and the fact that it has a soft closing seat means it’s even easier for anyone to use.
-There’s even a 5 year warranty against any kind of staining or fading and a 3 year warranty on the flushing and soft close.
+There’s even a 5-year warranty against any kind of staining or fading and a 3-year warranty on the flushing and soft close.

 Toto UltraMax II Toilet

 This unit is going to use less water than most standard toilets at only 1.28 gallons per flush, which definitely makes it a more efficient option for your bathroom and your household in general.
-It’s a one piece unit and also comes in five different colors so you can get just the right look and style for the bathroom that you want to create.
+It’s a one-piece unit and also comes in five different colors so you can get just the right look and style for the bathroom that you want to create.
 Add in the universal height aspect and it’s going to be ready and waiting for anyone who might need to use your bathroom.

 It uses a soft close seat, so there’s no noise from closing and it’s compliant with several different certifications.
-It’s ADA complaint, WaterSense certified, CALGreen and even CEC compliant so you know you’re getting something great for anyone who happens to come to your home, including your entire family.
+It’s ADA compliant, WaterSense certified, CALGreen and even CEC compliant so you know you’re getting something great for anyone who happens to come to your home, including your entire family.

 Woodbridge Small Compact Toilet